Amur Tiger

 Animal Facts

-• Carnivore: eats meat such as elk, red deer, boar, and fish
+Carnivore: mainly eat elk, red deer, boar and fish